D13G0ARJ/D13G0ARJ/README_en.md

 ### 👨‍💻 Professional Profile

 I am a strategic **Software Engineer** specializing in high-performance web application development.
-My expertise lies in building scalable architectures that integrate **Artificial Intelligence and Data Science** to solve complex business problems.
+My expertise lies in building scalable architectures that integrate **Artificial Intelligence and Data Science**.

-I pride myself on writing clean, efficient code and transforming challenging requirements into robust technological solutions.
+**Value I bring to your team:**

-* 🔭 **Focus:** Full Stack Development, Software Architecture, and Automation.
+* 🌍 **Remote Work Expertise:** Proven track record in 100% remote environments, demonstrating self-discipline, effective asynchronous communication, and proactive time management.
-* 💡 **Core Stack:** Laravel (PHP), Python (AI/Data), React & SQL.
+* 🚀 **Agile & Jira Management:** Proficient in the software development lifecycle using Agile methodologies.
+Expert in managing workflows via **Jira**, ensuring precise ticket tracking and timely delivery.
-* 🎯 **Goal:** To deliver immediate value through quality, scalable software.
+* 🧩 **Modular Development:** Specialized in component-based and modular architecture, facilitating maintenance, scalability, and clean integration of new features.

 ---